 Before the fire, company executives at Olds were planning to stay the course and focus on the manufacture of automobiles for the wealthy client.
 Enter Henry Leland, a precision machinist who had apprenticed under Samuel Colt.

 In addition to having one of the most prestigious machine shops in Detroit, Leland was also a mechanical designer and engineer of some renown.
-Shortly before the fire, Olds had contracted with Leland for the manufacture of a new type of engine to be used in a model that would represent the latest in cutting edge technology, and set a new standard in automotive prestige.
+Shortly before the fire, Olds had contracted with Leland for the manufacture of a new type of engine to be used in a model that would represent the latest in cutting-edge technology and set a new standard in automotive prestige.

 As the hopes and plans for a lavish new Olds simmered in the embers, the directors of another automobile manufacturing company were reaching a point of near desperation.
-They had backed a promising mechanical whiz kid by the name of Henry Ford but the hoped for profitable return on their investment was fading fast resultant of his focus on experimentation rather than development of a viable automobile.
+They had backed a promising mechanical whiz kid by the name of Henry Ford but the hoped-for profitable return on their investment was fading fast resultant of his focus on experimentation rather than the development of a viable automobile.

 In a desperate bid to salvage the Henry Ford Motor Company, the board of directors voted to hire Henry Leland as a consulting engineer.
 Incensed at the perceived affront, Ford demanded a cash settlement of $800, and that his name was removed from the company.

 Henry Ford, of course, went on to bigger and better things.
 Meanwhile, Leland stepped into the gap at the former Henry Ford Motor Company and proposed the development of an automobile utilizing the engine originally contracted for use by Olds.

 The directors of the company accepted Leland’s offer and busied themselves with the task of reorganization.
 One of the first orders of business was finding a suitable name for the enterprise.